dnaber-de/WP-Colored-Coding/readme.md

 ### Codeblocks

-A single Codeblock is identified (in the posts context) by their name.
+A single Codeblock is identified (in the posts context) by its name.
 If you don't want to specify a name for each block, leave it empty, it will be generated automatically.

 The language field is also optional.
 To use syntax highlighting, write in a rainbow supported language.
 (It will give you suggestions.)
 Currently these are
 * c